eyevinn-osaas/sgai-ad-proxy/README.md

 ### Ad personalization

-Ad personalization can be achieved by combining the following two methods:
+Instead of relying on personalized playlist, ad personalization can be achieved by using query parameters in:

-1. **Ad Server URL Query Parameters**: The ad server endpoint can include query parameters that will be dynamically replaced with actual values before sending the request.
+1. **Ad Server URL**: The ad server endpoint can include query parameters that will be dynamically replaced with actual values before sending the request.
 For example, in the ad server endpoint `https://eyevinn-sgai.eyevinn-test-adserver.auto.prod.osaas.io/api/v1/vast?dur=[template.duration]&uid=[template.sessionId]&ps=[template.pod]&min=5&max=5`, the query parameters `dur`, `uid`, and `ps` will be replaced with actual values, while `min` and `max` will remain unchanged.
 These values apply to ad requests for **all** playback sessions.

-2. **Master Playlist URL Query Parameters**: The master playlist URL can include query parameters that will be forwarded to the ad server.
+2. **Master Playlist URL**: Player can use a custom master playlist URL which includes query parameters to be forwarded to the ad server.
 For example, if a client initializes the playback with URL `http://127.0.0.1:3333/loop/master.m3u8?customString=abc`, the query parameter `customString` will be appended to the ad server request, resulting in `https://eyevinn-sgai.eyevinn-test-adserver.auto.prod.osaas.io/api/v1/vast?dur=[template.duration]&uid=[template.sessionId]&ps=[template.pod]&min=5&max=5&customString=abc`.
 It is worth noting that this **only** applies to a specific playback session as AVPlayer and Safari support setting the 'X-PLAYBACK-SESSION-ID' request header and '_HLS_primary_id' query parameter of interstitial requests with a common, globally-unique value on every HTTP request associated with a particular playback session.

 ### Example Modified Media Playlist